Author: John Mattiacci | Owner Mattiacci Law

 Moderate injuries include:

-- Injuries requiring injections or surgery
+- Injuries requiring injections or surgery, indicating a more serious level of medical intervention

 These claims often involve diagnostic imaging, extended treatment timelines, and documented work restrictions.
 Settlement value reflects both economic damages (medical costs and lost wages) and non-economic damages such as pain, functional limitations, and reduced quality of life.